 Dogs have the ability to make taurine from two other amino acids—cysteine and methionine.
 For this reason, it’s not considered essential in their diet.
 However, because of the many health benefits it offers, taurine can still be an important nutrient to include in canine diets.
 Especially as some dogs can become taurine-deficient.

 How much taurine does a dog need?

-Taurine requirements haven’t been formalised for commercial dog food.
-If you’re concerned your dog may be deficient, or you want advice on how much taurine your dog needs in their diet, please ask your vet.
+Taurine requirements haven’t been formalized for commercial dog food.
+If you’re concerned your dog may be deficient, or you want advice on how much taurine your dog needs in their diet, please ask your veterinarian.

 Signs of taurine deficiency in cats and dogs